lbalicki/pyMOR-flow-control/README.md

 Run `paraview v_results.pvd` or `paraview p_results.pvd` in the respective folder in order to view the results for the velocity or pressure, respectively.

+Additionally, the [experiments directory](./experiments) contains scripts and results for numerical experiments.
+Run `make` or `python run_experiments.py` in the directory in order to compute the results.

 ## Installation
 Install instructions are available [here](./INSTALL.md).